guy-murphy/inversion-dev/Inversion.Process/api.md

 * `ev`: The event to consult.

-### `:Inversion.Process.Behaviour.ProcessBehaviour.Action(Inversion.Process.IEvent,Inversion.Process.ProcessContext)`
+### `:Inversion.Process.Behaviour.ProcessBehaviour.Action(Inversion.Process.IEvent,Inversion.Process.IProcessContext)`
 The action to perform when the `Condition(IEvent)` is met.

 * `ev`: The event to consult.
 * `context`: The context upon which to perform any action.
-## `P:Inversion.Process.Behaviour.ProcessBehaviour.Message`
+## `P:Inversion.Process.Behaviour.ProcessBehaviour.RespondsTo`
 The name the behaviour is known by to the system.

-## `T:Inversion.Process.Behaviour.IApplicationBehaviour`
+## `T:Inversion.Process.Behaviour.IConfiguredBehaviour`
-Represents a behaviour that can be configured for use in an application.
+Described a behaviour that has a configuration.

-### `.NamedMaps`
-Provides access to the behaviours named maps, used to configure the behaviour.
+## `T:Inversion.Process.IConfigured`
+Expresses access to structured configuration for a component suitable for querying.

-### `.NamedLists`
+### `.Configuration`
-Provides access to the behaviours named lists, used to configure the behaviour.
+Provices access to component configuration stuiable for querying.

-### `.NamedMappedLists`
+### `:Inversion.Process.Behaviour.ConfiguredBehaviour.#ctor(System.String)`
-Provides acces to the behaviours named map of lists used to configure the behaviour.
+Creates a new instance of the behaviour with no configuration.

+* `respondsTo`: The message the behaviour will respond to.

-### `:Inversion.Process.Behaviour.ApplicationBehaviour.#ctor(System.String,System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IEnumerable{System.String}},System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IDictionary{System.String,System.String}},System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IEnumerable{System.String}}})`
+### `:Inversion.Process.Behaviour.ConfiguredBehaviour.#ctor(System.String,Inversion.Process.Configuration)`
 Creates a new instance of the behaviour.

+* `respondsTo`: The message the behaviour will respond to.
-* `message`: The name of the behaviour.
+* `config`: Configuration for the behaviour.
-* `namedLists`: Named lists used to configure this behaviour.
-* `namedMaps`: Named maps used to configure this behaviour.
-* `namedMappedLists`: Named maps of lists used to configure this behaviour.
-## `P:Inversion.Process.Behaviour.ApplicationBehaviour.NamedMaps`
-Provides access to the behaviours named maps, used to configure the behaviour.

-## `P:Inversion.Process.Behaviour.ApplicationBehaviour.NamedLists`
-Provides access to the behaviours named lists, used to configure the behaviour.

-## `P:Inversion.Process.Behaviour.ApplicationBehaviour.NamedMappedLists`
-Provides access to the behaviours named, mapped lists, used to configure the behaviour.

-### `:Inversion.Process.Behaviour.MatchingBehaviour.#ctor(System.String,System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IEnumerable{System.String}},System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IDictionary{System.String,System.String}},System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IDictionary{System.String,System.Collections.Generic.IEnumerable{System.String}}})`
+### `:Inversion.Process.Behaviour.ConfiguredBehaviour.#ctor(System.String,System.Collections.Generic.IEnumerable{Inversion.Process.Configuration.Element})`
 Creates a new instance of the behaviour.

+* `respondsTo`: The message the behaviour will respond to.
+* `config`: Configuration for the behaviour.
+## `P:Inversion.Process.Behaviour.ConfiguredBehaviour.Configuration`
+Exposes the configuration of the behaviour for querying.

+## `T:Inversion.Process.Behaviour.MatchingBehaviour`
+Extends `ConfiguredBehaviour` with an implemented `Condition` intended to act upont he behaviours configuration to match with state expressed on the process context.

+### `.#ctor(System.String)`
+Creates a new instance of the behaviour with no configuration.

+* `respondsTo`: The message the behaviour will respond to.

+### `.#ctor(System.String,Inversion.Process.Configuration)`
+Creates a new instance of the behaviour.

+* `respondsTo`: The message the behaviour will respond to.
+* `config`: Configuration for the behaviour.

+### `.#ctor(System.String,System.Collections.Generic.IEnumerable{Inversion.Process.Configuration.Element})`
+Creates a new instance of the behaviour.

+* `respondsTo`: The message the behaviour will respond to.
-* `message`: The name of the behaviour.
+* `config`: Configuration for the behaviour.
-* `namedLists`: Named lists used to configure this behaviour.
-* `namedMaps`: Named maps used to configure this behaviour.
-* `namedMappedLists`: Named maps of lists used to configure this behaviour.

-### `:Inversion.Process.Behaviour.MatchingBehaviour.Condition(Inversion.Process.IEvent,Inversion.Process.ProcessContext)`
+### `.Condition(Inversion.Process.IEvent,Inversion.Process.IProcessContext)`
 Determines if the event specifies the behaviour by name.

 * `ev`: The event to consult.